Robert076/tips-microservice/README.md

         └── 🛠️ utils.go              # Helper functions used throughout the project
 ```

-Make sure the *Docker daemon* is running before attempting to run `docker-compose up`
+Make sure the *Docker daemon* is running before attempting to run `docker-compose up`.

 You are going to also need a *.env* file in the root of the project, so take this one as an example:
 ```